AI-Assisted End-to-End Multiformat Campaign Studio

 Suggested Workflow

-Use one campaign system with structured stages and reusable brand constraints.
+Use one campaign system with structured stages, reusable brand constraints, and explicit media lanes.

-1. Convert campaign brief into a machine-readable creative spec (audience, tone, non-negotiables, prohibited claims).
+- Convert the campaign brief into a machine-readable creative spec (audience, tone, non-negotiables, prohibited claims, approved references).

-4. Run brand and policy checks on each asset before review.
+- Run brand, policy, and continuity checks on each asset set before review.

-This keeps workflow portable while allowing specialization for high-fidelity video tools.
+This keeps the workflow portable while allowing specialization for the actual strengths of each current media lane.

 Implementation Blueprint